Blog

 Where Bubble shines is depth.
 Its workflow engine handles complex multi-step business logic that simpler AI builders struggle with.
 The plugin library covers payments, maps, charts, and more.
 Bubble is web-only, so native mobile apps require a wrapper or a separate tool.
 If you are choosing between Bubble and a mobile-first builder, see our CatDoes vs. Bubble comparison.

 A free plan is available for learning.
 Paid plans now start at $29/month (Starter) and scale by workload units, which can be hard to predict at higher traffic.
-Bubble recently restructured its pricing to a capacity-based model, so review your expected usage before committing to a plan.
+Bubble recently restructured its pricing to a capacity-based model, so review your expected usage before committing.

 Best for: SaaS products, marketplaces, and custom web apps that need deep logic and a mature ecosystem.